cmugpi/cmugpi.github.io/initial-setup/index.md

 In order to switch your shell over, follow these instructions:

-1. SSH in to andrew using the setup you did above.
+1. SSH into andrew using the setup you did above.
 1. Run the command `chsh` at the prompt (type it and hit enter).
 1. You'll be asked to enter a new shell.
 (When doing this, be very careful; if you enter something that isn't a shell, you will not be able to use your account until the problem is fixed, which is not easy to do!)
    Type in `/bin/bash` and hit enter.
 1. If you log out (disconnect) and connect again, your new shell should be bash.
-   (It says it will take longer but is generally nearly instantaneous.
-If it's taking longer than 30 minutes though, you might want to send us an email)
+   (It says it will take a long time, but it's generally nearly instantaneous.
+   If it's taking longer than 30 minutes, you might want to send us an email.)

 When entering your new shell for step 3, mistyping the shell will cause you to be locked out until the problem is fixed, which takes at least a day to do.